chaulapatrice/calendar-app/README.md

 export default axios;
 ```

-We are whitelisting `login` endpoint because it doesn't require auhtorization.
+We are whitelisting `login` endpoint because it doesn't require authorization.

 We have setup Axios, next we are going to implement React OAuth2 | Google login.